 Everybody needs 5 lbs of Silly Putty, although I must admit I can't imagine why.
 The official site is at sillyputty.com.
 Aaron's Putty World offers all sorts different kinds which you can order in 1lb bags.
 Or you could try ordering 100lb quantities from Dupont.

-After a seven year, 2.2 billion year trip, the Cassini spacecraft completed its SOI burn and entered Saturn orbit.
-Check out the details on CNN.com or review the project homepage.
 During its lifetime, Cassini is supposed to relay over three hundred thousand pictures of Saturn and its surrounding moons.
 Let the wallpaper downloading commence!

 Sorry to my two or three readers, who undoubtably were devastated to find brainwagon off the air earlier today.
 I had a brief outage while my domains were shifted to GoDaddy and the name serves were updated.
 All should be well now.

 The Supreme Court handed down its rulings on rights of detainees.
 You can listen to some commentary on NPR if you are streaming enabled.